 “When I am transcribing on a regular basis, I always make sure to set money aside in my ‘summer fund.'” — E.E., Pennsylvania

-That’s why TypeWell is offering a free personal finance course series for transcribers, with short, focused modules on topics like:
+That’s why TypeWell offered a free personal finance course series for transcribers as a summer resource, with short, focused modules on topics like:

 - Good money habits